-Aspect Procedure House Points ✓ House points are recorded by the teacher. ✓ Teacher records when children are reaching 80/160/250/330 points. ✓ Bronze, silver, gold &amp; platinum badges (80/160/250/330). ✓ EYFS 25 HP for a medal and then 50 to achieve bronze. ✓ Bronze, silver, gold &amp; platinum badges to be awarded during Celebration assembly. ✓ Balance/consistency in distribution is important across the school. ✓ House Points are awarded for acts of kindness, following the Golden Rules, looking after peers etc. ✓ House Points can be awarded by any member of staff. ✓ When children reach milestones with their House points, a personal letter is posted home from the Head teacher sharing their good news.
-House Teams ✓ Each child belongs to a team in the school (St George, St Andrew, St Patrick and St David).
-Every time a child earns a point (good work, manners, behaviour etc.) their point is added to their team's total.
-The winning team each half term is awarded the House team trophy and their colours displayed in ribbons in the entrance. ✓ House captains collect the house points from each teacher to report in assembly at the end of each half term. ✓ House team day linked to their Saint's day. ✓ Staff linked to the House teams to promote their team. ✓ Regular planned opportunities for the promotion of House teams.
-Star of the Week ✓ This award is given weekly to one child on each class.
+Aspect Procedure House Points ✓ House points are recorded by the teacher. ✓ Teacher records when children are reaching 80/160/250/330 points. ✓ Bronze, silver, gold & platinum badges (80/160/250/330). ✓ EYFS 25 HP for a medal and then 50 to achieve bronze. ✓ Bronze, silver, gold & platinum badges to be awarded during Celebration assembly. ✓ Balance/consistency in distribution is important across the school. ✓ House Points are awarded for acts of kindness, following the Golden Rules, looking after peers etc. ✓ House Points can be awarded by any member of staff. ✓ When children reach milestones with their House points, a personal letter is posted home from the Head teacher sharing their good news.

+House Teams ✓ House team day linked to their Saint's day. ✓ Staff linked to the House teams to promote their team. ✓ Regular planned opportunities for the promotion of House teams such as sporting events.
+Star of the Week √ This award is given weekly to one child in each class.
 The class teacher identifies a child who has particularly achieved - academic or pastoral.
 This is awarded during Celebration Assembly and published within the newsletter.
-Verbal Praise ✓ VALUE positive verbal praise and promote use with the children (e.g. 'Thank you' if a child has held a door open or 'Well Done' if they impress). ✓ Promote at lunchtimes and break times during opportunities for whole school praising in 'public.'

-Individual and Class Rewards ✓ Stickers and stampers used in marking and in class. ✓ Some classes choose to have a 'treasure box', raffle tickets or similar rewards to support the rewards system and positive behaviour of the school and develop their own class rewards to further celebrate and support the policy. --------------------------------- --
+Verbal Praise ✓ VALUE positive verbal praise and promote it and use frequently with the children (e.g. 'Thank you' if a child has held a door open or 'Well Done' if they impress). ✓ Promote at lunchtimes and break times during opportunities for whole school praising in 'public.'
+Individual and Class Rewards ✓ Stickers and stampers used in marking and in class. ✓ Some classes choose to have a 'treasure box', raffle tickets or similar rewards to support the rewards system and positive behaviour of the school and develop their own class rewards to further celebrate and support the policy.

-Certificates ✓ A range of certificates, awards and prizes as well as certificates are awarded in class including maths achievements for number bonds and multiplication table knowledge, reading at home, star writers etc. Other ✓ Values postcards sent home ✓ Visiting another teacher, Deputy Headteacher, Headteacher ✓ Phone call home ✓ Twitter ✓ A note home ✓ Stickers
+Certificates √ A range of certificates, awards and prizes as well as certificates are awarded in class including maths achievements for number bonds and multiplication table knowledge, reading at home, star writers etc. Other ✓ Values postcards sent home ✓ Visiting another teacher, Deputy Headteacher, Headteacher ✓ Phone call home ✓ Twitter ✓ A note home ✓ Stickers